-In 1985, when Flower City Work Camp first began, our ministry was essentially a youth missions trip into our own city.
+The first Flower City Work Camp held in 1986 was essentially a small youth missions trip into our own city.
 What has developed since then is a model where churches in the Greater Rochester area unify to send hundreds of students and adults into our communities to serve and bless their neighbors in the name of Jesus.

 Flower City Work Camp is a ministry of the whole church, not just the youth.
 In fact, today more adult volunteers serve through Flower City Work Camp than students.
 And, churches are the central focus for how we organize, plan and deliver Work Camp.
 Churches provide adult volunteers to staff all of our sites, work to recruit students to attend, support Work Camp through providing lunches to teams deployed across the City and provide adult volunteers to provide overnight leadership, security, prepare and serve meals and much more.